 Amelia Sargent is a litigator in the Los Angeles office of Munger, Tolles & Olson.
-Ms. Sargent’s practice focuses on complex commercial litigation, including trade secret and copyright claims.
-She represents clients in a range of industries, including oil and gas, financial services, transportation, and museums and cultural institutions, in both federal and state court.
+Ms. Sargent’s practice focuses on complex commercial and employment litigation, particularly in trade secret and employee mobility claims.
+She represents clients in a range of industries, including oil and gas, financial services, transportation, and museums and cultural institutions.

 - Air Lease Corporation in resolving allegations of trade secret theft, aiding and abetting breach of fiduciary, and unfair competition relating to the formation of the company by Steven Udvar-Hazy after he retired from competitor ILFC, a subsidiary of AIG.

 - Bank of America, in obtaining a settlement in a lawsuit brought by TIBCO Software alleging the bank violated copyright law by exceeding the scope of its enterprise business software license.

 - Transocean, a drilling company, in civil and criminal litigation arising from the April 20, 2010 oil spill in the Gulf of Mexico.
 This case was named one of the “most fascinating big business cases of 2014” by American Lawyer.